codenamephp/chef.cookbook.localmail/README.md

 Cookbook that installs a local mailserver and mail client for local only mail used during development.

+## Deprecated

+This cookbook is now deprecated.
+There is no replacement.

 ## Requirements

 ### Supported Platforms